Belgium–Japan relations

-Belgium–Japan relations are the bilateral relations between the nations of Belgium and Japan.
-Belgium has an embassy in Tokyo and five honorary consulates in Sapporo, Nagoya, Kyoto, Osaka, and Fukuoka.
+Belgium–Japan relations are the bilateral relations between Belgium and Japan.
+Belgium has an embassy in Tokyo.
 Japan has an embassy in Brussels.

 First official relations (1866–1893)

 On 1 August 1866, Japan and Belgium signed the Japan-Belgium Treaty of Amity, Commerce, and Navigation.
 On the Belgian side, it was negotiated and signed by August t'Kint de Roodenbeek, the first Belgian diplomat to visit Japan after the country opened up in 1859.
 On the basis of this bilateral treaty, a Belgian vice consulate was established in Yokohama on 28 March 1867, headed by the Dutch businessman Maurice Lejeune.
 In the late 1860s, Belgium was represented by the Dutch minister-resident Dirk de Graeff van Polsbroek, who was also able to negotiate bilateral trade treaties with Japan.
-T'Kint de Roodenbeek was succeeded by Emile Moulron in July 1872, who continued to act as vice consul in Yokohama till October 1878.
-T'Kint de Roodenbeek left Japan for Belgium at the end of 1867 and became envoy extraordinary and minister plenipotentiary for China and Japan in May 1869.
-He took up his post in Japan in November 1870 but left again in September 1871.
-During his mandate, he mainly stayed in Yokohama, though he performed his official duties in Tokyo.
-From 1869 on, Belgium also had a consulate in Tokyo, headed by Louis Strauss, a businessman from Antwerp.
-This consulate closed in 1873.